top of page

 Another group has taken the idea of reframing in a different direction.
 They go from a person-oriented perspective to a larger, cultural perspective called The Social Political Model of Disability (Tiner, 2024; CITATIONS).
 The folks at the University of Little Rock (2024) define the Social Political Model as: "reframe disability by taking the focus away from the person’s disability, [and] shifting the focus toward the designer of the environment and the removal of barriers in the environment".
 Tiner (2024) further explains that "When wearing this shirt you are helping to present a different narrative for disability; one where we don’t define people by their limitations but by their unique talents, experiences, and perspectives on the world".

 Both of these approaches have merit.
-But to me, the significant definition of reframing came from Gerber and Reiff almost three decades ago in their seminal work Reframing the Learning Disabilities Experience (1996).
+But to me, the most significant definition of reframing came from Gerber and Reiff almost three decades ago in their seminal work Reframing the Learning Disabilities Experience (1996).
 Their work focused on not what people with LD were doing wrong--but what were they doing right (CITATIONS).
-They argued that reframing an invisible disability like LD is based on how much control an individual has as an adult.
-This "reframing" process can be broken down into 4 stages that apply to anyone with a disability: recognition, understanding, acceptance of the learning disability and the development of a plan of action (Gerber, Reiff, and Ginsberg, 1996).
+They argued that reframing an invisible disability like LD is based on how much control an individual has as an adult (Gerber, Reiff, and Ginsberg, 1996).
 Their research stressed that this type of reframing was a critical component in adult satisfaction and quality of life, especially in terms of employment success and self advocacy skills (CITATIONS).
 To further clarify this important, but often unknown, process Gerber and Reiff (CITATIONS) explored four other areas that would impact successful reframing experiences for adults with LD: persistence, goodness of fit, learned creativity, and protective factors (CITATIONS).
 I think these ideas are so important for people with all kinds of invisible disabilities that I chose to make reframing the focus of this blog and podcast.

 Applying Re-Framing to LD and Dyslexia

 One myth that has been prevalent for years about invisible disabilities, like LD or dyslexia, is that children with these disabilities will grow out of them (CITATIONS).
 In other words, someone or something will "fix" them, so they will be as normal as everyone else.
 But is this true?
 A seminal study of 133 adults with LD (mean age of 42.1) by Gerber and his colleagues (1990) has given us some thought-provoking answers.
 They looked at the long-term effects of learning disabilities from childhood to adulthood.
 Their research subjects were selected specifically because they were seen as successful adults.
-So it was very interesting to find that they believed: "their LD got worse if they compared their school-age years to their adult years".
-In fact, 25% of the respondents felt that they still had more--not less--challenges in adulthood in many areas (e.g., listening, speaking, coordination, impulsivity, attention span, and spelling).
+It's very interesting to find that they believed: "their LD got worse if they compared their school-age years to their adult years".
+In fact, 25% of the respondents felt that they had more--not less--challenges in adulthood in many areas (e.g., listening, speaking, coordination, impulsivity, attention span, and spelling).
 As Gerber et al. (1990) concluded: "Things do not get better over time, and problems associated with LD can even get worse in the adult years” (p.
 572).
-(It should be noted that the authors thought these results could also be shaped by how the adults viewed a complex adulthood.)
-Nevertheless, one conclusion that clearly emerges from these results is that the issues inherent in learning disabilities will not magically gone away.
+(It should be noted that the authors thought these results could also be shaped by how the adults view the complexity of adulthood.)
+Nevertheless, one conclusion that clearly emerges from these results is that the issues inherent in learning disabilities do not magically gone away.

 If this is true, then reframing may be an even more significant skill for adult success than we thought.
-It definitely is a radically different approach from what has been traditionally taught to children and adolescents with LD for over six decades.
-For instance, since Samuel Kirk first defined the concept of "learning disabilities" in 1963, the main focus of teaching children with LD and dyslexia has been academics; successfully completing IEP goals to gain grade-level skills in reading, writing, spelling and math.
-However, while that may have alleviated failure in the public school classroom, there is no IEP in adulthood.
-This paradox goes hand-in-hand with the ongoing, persistent push for full inclusion of students with LD, dyslexia, or ADHD in regular classrooms.
+It is definitely a radically different approach from what has been traditionally taught to children and adolescents with LD for over six decades.
+For instance, since Samuel Kirk first defined the concept of "learning disabilities" in 1963, the main focus of teaching children with LD and dyslexia has been academics.
+Teachers, parents, and administrators doggedly focused on completing IEP goals to gain grade-level skills in reading, writing, spelling and math.
+However, that may have alleviated failure in the public school classroom.
+But the reality is that there is no IEP in adulthood.
+This paradox goes hand-in-hand with the ongoing push for full inclusion of students with LD, dyslexia, or ADHD in regular classrooms.
 Again, this agenda may have merit for children or adolescents, but it ignores one critical fact for people with invisible disabilities: Adulthood IS full inclusion.
 And, if children with LD want to become successful adults with LD, then they MUST learn other skills besides reading or writing.
 As one successful CEO with LD told a friend of mine years ago, "I repeatedly flunked Biology in high school because I could never dissect the damn frog . . . .
 I've never had to dissect a frog in the Boardroom."

 All of this information underscores the idea that we must move beyond the limited lens of childhood.
 As the title of this Podcast suggests, if children with LD were always "fixed" by adults (i.e., parents, teachers, coaches, siblings, etc.), then there is no need for them to make their own choices and decisions.
 In other words, it's time for them as adults to live with the consequences of their own actions for better or for worse.
 Other Podcasts have already delved into what it means to make your own choices (Podcast #9: Find Your Best Match); use self-reflection (Podcast #11: Is That Working for You?); and become independent (Podcast #13: Happy Independence Day).
 Now we should add re-framing to that list.